aadx-dev/platform_documentation/docs/index.md

 ### Access and sharing

 A `space` acts as the focal point for accessing and cooperatively sharing resources.
-To achieve this, `spaceS` can be linked to one or many data-orientated objects called objects called `blockS`.
-In turn, `blocks` are linked to an actual resource that contains data or acts upon data.
+To achieve this, `spaceS` can be linked to one or many data-descriptive objects called `blockS`.
+In turn, `blocks` are linked to actual resources that contain data or act upon data.

 ### Data-orientated objects